IvS-KULeuven/cgse/docs/libs/cgse-common/settings.md

     METRICS_PORT:                  7003          # The HTTP port where Prometheus will connect to for retrieving metrics
     MAX_NR_LOG_FILES:                20          # The maximum number of log files that will be maintained in a roll-over
     MAX_SIZE_LOG_FILES:              20          # The maximum size one log file can become
-    TEXTUALOG_IP_ADDRESS:     127.0.0.1          # The IP address of the textualog listening server
+    EXTERN_LOG_HOST:          127.0.0.1          # The IP address of the external logger
-    TEXTUALOG_LISTENING_PORT:     19996          # The port number on which the textualog server is listening
+    EXTERN_LOG_PORT:              19996          # The port number on which the external logger is listening

 Configuration Manager Control Server:            # CM_CS